 Shift to integrated solutions

-Building with Nature integrates ecosystems services into water infrastructure practice and has proven itself as a successful participative approach for coastal, river, lake and delta management, combining ecosystem restoration and engineered solutions in an optimal mix.
+‘Building with Nature’ integrates ecosystems services into water infrastructure practice.
+It has proven itself as a successful participative approach for coastal, river, lake and delta management, combining ecosystem restoration and engineered solutions in an optimal mix.

 We envision accelerating adaptation by:

 Adoption of Building with Nature as a socially and environmentally inclusive engineering approach that transforms the engineering sector and accelerates climate change adaptation across Asia.